| July, 2005

 she's still wearing a short silver sateen dress / from the night before…Lips redder than red' spice up the daily

-routine together with the barista's choice of a 'Fruit Coolers Polo Shirt':
+routine together with the barista's choice of a 'Fruit Coolers Polo Shirt': She chooses yellow because she likes the colour of rapeseed fields in spring

 and it's better than the other option,